Musings of a Winter Wren

 3) One, I was selected to represent.

 For three different reasons, the Powers That Be decided I wasn't their girl.
 I could blame myself for my failure to advance, but when I consider all I put together, I can honestly say I was true to myself and did my best work.
 Don't get me wrong, I have feelings about it.
 I won't pretend I'm not disappointed or sad.
-I can recognize those feelings without letting them eat me up because...I just don't believe I am entitled to anything.
+I can recognize those feelings without letting them eat me up because why would I have the audacity to believe I am entitled to anything?

 Instead of getting upset about those things, I'm going to focus on the fact that I am lucky in love.
-I had so many people supporting and encouraging me, wishing me luck, and sending love when When I leave this planet, I'm not going to dwell on the speeches I didn't make, the competitions I didn't win, or the impressive salary I never collected.
+I had so many people supporting and encouraging me, wishing me luck, and sending love.
+When I leave this planet, I'm not going to dwell on the speeches I didn't make, the competitions I didn't win, or the impressive salary I never collected.
 Instead I am going to be grateful for the people I loved and who loved me.
 Being good to people, and cultivating authentic relationships, is something that I have some control over.
 This is the lesson I'm choosing to take from this experience.

 Friday, April 04, 2025